 Amphibious assault ships are the centerpieces of amphibious warfare and fulfill the same power projection role as aircraft carriers except that their striking force centers on land forces instead of aircraft.

 Cruisers are large surface combat vessels that conduct anti-air/anti-missile warfare, surface warfare, anti-submarine warfare, and strike operations independently or as members of a larger task force.
-Modern guided missile cruisers were developed out of a need to counter the anti-ship missile threat facing the United States Navy.
+Modern guided missile cruisers were developed out of a need to counter the anti-ship missile.

 A mine countermeasures vessel or MCMV is a type of naval ship designed for the location of and destruction of naval mines which combines the role of a minesweeper and minehunter in one hull.
 The term MCMV is also applied collectively to minehunters and minesweepers.